josemaz/aracne-multicore/README.md

 $ mkdir Out
 $ python randsamples.py```

+We considered file input is in folder launch.
+If you need change this input filename you can modify the code.

 On *Out* directory is saved all files that you can copy to launch to run ARACne.